Molecular Frontiers Foundation

 Through its science-discussion website "MoleClues", the foundation awards the yearly "Molecular Frontiers Inquiry Prize" also known as the "kid Nobel" to equal numbers of girls and boys from around the world for asking the most penetrating scientific question.
 The entries are collected online and judged by the MFF Scientific Advisory Board during the annual Spring MFF Youth Forum in the Royal Swedish Academy of Sciences in Stockholm, Sweden.

+In April 2023, Lorie Karnath was elected as president of the organization by the Molecular Frontiers Foundation board.
+The term is for a three year period.